romanpauk/dingo/README.md

 It is possible to register a binding to the type under a key that is a base class of the type.
 As the correct cast is calculated at the time of registration, multiple inheritance is correctly supported.
 One instance can be resolved through multiple interfaces.

 #### Unit Tested
 Right now there is something that is more of a development help than a proper unit test, but at least it works.
+See src/dingo.cpp.